 Understandably, tensions are rising.
 In March this year, the death of Senegalese street vendor Mame Mbaye sparked off a riot.
 As police poured into the barrio, the streets filled with smoke and sirens as residents – furious over the police’s persecution of its immigrant population – bricked windows, burned vehicles and challenged the police.

 The next day, thousands of Lavapiés locals and people from beyond the barrio gathered to make their views known in a powerful protest from Plaza Nelson Mandela, down the sloping street of Calle Mesón de Paredes and into Plaza Lavapiés.

 Now that the smoke has cleared, for now, the fight against unaffordable rent prices resumes with residents hanging signs up all over the neighbourhood in the hope that they won’t be forced out by the current tidal wave of gentrification.

 True to the barrio’s roots, however, it’s unlikely that residents will be moved on without a fight.
 Their ingrained rebellious spirit is set to guide them through many more battles, and there’s something just slightly contagious about it.

-This article was written by published author Felicity Hughes of The Making of Madrid.
+This article was written in collaboration with published author Felicity Hughes of The Making of Madrid.
 Felicity can often be found digging through the Madrid archives for her history blog, which aims to explain how the events throughout Madrid’s past have made it what it is today.